Comorbid Conditions Therapy: Therapy for Overlapping Symptoms in St. Petersburg, Florida, and PSYPACT States

 A: I primarily serve clients in St. Petersburg, where I'm based, and throughout Florida, but I am licensed to serve clients in all PSYPACT states!

-A: Dual diagnosis, or co-occurring disorders, refers to someone who is experiencing more than one concern at the same time, such as anxiety alongside ADHD or depression paired with past trauma.
-My therapy for co-occurring disorders addresses how challenges interact rather than treating them in isolation.
+A: "Comorbid conditions" describes more than one concern experienced at the same time, such as anxiety alongside ADHD, ADHD and autism together (AuDHD), or depression paired with past trauma.
+My therapy for comorbid conditions addresses how overlapping symptoms interact rather than treating them in isolation.

 Q: How Do I Know If This Applies to Me?